jaredweinfurtner/docs-project-layout/docs/source/index.rst

 Welcome to the documentation of `docs-project-layout <https://github.com/jaredweinfurtner/docs-project-layout>`_!
 This documentation contains just Sagan Ipsum (Lorem Ipsum for the cosmos), but showcases the capabilities of Sphinx + Draw.io.

+.. only:: html

     The documentation is organized into the following sections:

 .. toctree::
    :maxdepth: 1